renesas-rz/rzg_trusted-firmware-a/docs/getting_started/build-options.rst

    invert this behavior.
 Lower addresses will be printed at the top and higher addresses at the bottom.

--  ``INIT_UNUSED_NS_EL2``: This build flag guards code that disables EL2 safely in scenario where NS-EL2 is present but unused.
-This flag is set to 0 by default.
-Platforms without NS-EL2 in use must enable this flag.

 -  ``KEY_ALG``: This build flag enables the user to select the algorithm to be used for generating the PKCS keys and subsequent signing of the certificate.
    It accepts 5 values: ``rsa``, ``rsa_1_5``, ``ecdsa``, ``ecdsa-brainpool-regular``